tuftspodcastnetwork/tpn.github.io/README.md

   ```
   {
     "pub" : "[NAME OF PODCAST]",
-    "headline" : "[DESCRIPTION OF PODCAST]",
+    "headline" : "[SHORT DESCRIPTION OF PODCAST]",
     "subhead" : "",
     "url" : "[COPY AND PASTE FROM SOUNDCLOUD PAGE FOR PODCAST]",
     "thumbnail" : "projects/[IMAGE FILE NAME.EXTENSION]"